ysnd/embedded-learning-lab/components/ds18b20/README.md

 This component is a basic driver for reading DS18B20 temperature sensor using ESP-IDF.

 ## Features
-- Read temperature in Celcius
+- Read temperature in Celsius
 - Range -55...+125 C
 - Support one or multiple sensors
 - Simple and reusable